Gene Miles: Post-playing

 Miles returned to Australia to pursue a media career with Channel Nine and in 2000, was awarded the Australian Sports Medal for his contribution to Australia's international standing in the sport of rugby league.
 In 2001 Miles was appointed Chairman of Selectors for the Queensland State of Origin.
 He is also the Executive Director of the non-profit organisation Former Origin Greats (FOGS).

 During the 2007 season at the Broncos' 20-year anniversary celebration, the club announced a list of the 20 best players to play for them to date which included Miles.

 In February 2008, Miles was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
 In June 2008, he was chosen in the Queensland Rugby League's Team of the Century on interchange bench.

 As of 2017, Miles is a selector for Queensland's State of Origin team along with Darren Lockyer and head coach Kevin Walters.

+He was awarded the Medal of the Order of Australia in the 2025 King's Birthday Honours for "service to youth, and to rugby league".